-If a student misses more than 5 classes without a valid excuse\, the student will be dropped from the course.
-Students in English 1302 are expected to be on time.
+Students will be dropped from the course for missing more than 5 classes.
+Students in English 1301 are expected to be on time.
 If you are more than 10 minutes late to class, then you are considered absent but will be allowed to stay in class and submit assignments due that day for full credit.
 If you are late to class and choose to stay, please enter quietly.